 The College of Idaho speech and debate team recently completed its regular season, racking up numerous team and individual honors at the Northwest Forensic Conference Championship Tournament in Bellingham, Wash.
 The Howlin’ Yotes received a Division II Conference Gold for season-long competition while placing third in the speech competition and second in debate.

 The College of Idaho Music Department is pleased to announce its 2013 opera production, an adapted performance of G.F.
 Handel’s "Semele."
 The opera will show at 7:30 p.m. nightly from Jan.
 31 through Feb.
 2, with a special 2 p.m. matinee performance on Feb.
 2. All shows will take place inside Langroise Recital Hall.
 Tickets cost $10 for adults or $5 for seniors and students.
 For more information or to reserve seats, please contact the Langroise box office at 459-5249.

-The College of Idaho congratulates the 190 students who made the Dean’s List for the 2011 Fall Semester.
-To receive Dean's List recognition, a student must complete at least nine graded credits and achieve a GPA of 3.75 or higher for that semester.
-Approximately 19 percent of the College’s student body made the Fall 2011 list.
-Idaho students are listed by hometown and out-of-state students are listed by state:
+The College of Idaho congratulates the 205 students who made the Fall 2012 Dean’s List.
+To receive Dean's List recognition, a student must complete at least nine graded credits and achieve a GPA of 3.75 or higher for the semester.
+Nearly 20 percent of the College’s total enrollment made the Dean’s List.
+Students honored include: